GSA/Section508.gov/_posts/2018-06-01-blog-section508-facelift.md

 description: The newly redesigned <a href="https://section508.gov/">Section508.gov website</a> is now live!
 We analyzed site usage and search data, as well as feedback from our user testing initiative, to develop the new look & feel.
 ---

-The newly redesigned [Section508.gov website][1] is now live!
+June 1, 2018 - The newly redesigned [Section508.gov website][1] is now live!
 We analyzed site usage and search data, as well as feedback from our user testing initiative, to develop the new look & feel.
 The site is now task-oriented, and common content is easier than ever to find.

 The new design is intended to give you a better user experience.
 Changes include: